lucidsoftware/lucid-programming-competition-2020/problems/MilitaryStation/description.md

 ## Constraints
 0 < `P` < 100
-All given percentages will be possible to achieve
+All given percentages will be possible to achieve.
+P will always be an integer.

 ## Example